MacMillan Tribute - A Stark Reminder

 It is a powerful piece of dance drama produced in response to the Royal Ballet’s Director Kevin O’Hare’s desire to pay tribute to MacMillan who died in 1992, by inviting all of the major UK companies to perform his work on The Royal Opera House main stage last year.

 |Also by Phil Hopkins...|

-But, as well as paying tribute to MacMillan, the approach, probably more by default than design, is not unlike Opera North's Little Shorts season, bite size chunks and perfect for those who may be venturing to the ballet for the first time.
+But, as well as paying tribute to MacMillan, the approach, probably more by default than design, was not unlike Opera North’s Little Shorts season, bite size chunks and perfect for those who may be venturing to the ballet for the first time.

 Las Hermanas panders to Northern Ballet’s unique storytelling capability, something illustrated again and again in the likes of The Great Gatsby and A Midsummer Night’s Dream.
 It is emotionally challenging and tells the story of five sisters living under the rule of their oppressive mother and the tragic consequences of raging emotions and jealousies.

 The second piece, Concerto, is classical, uplifting, bright and heart-warming for a cold, snowy night, but the dramatic masterpiece has to be the stunning offering that is Gloria, symbolic of the tragic loss of the Great War of 1914-18 and inspired by Vera Brittain’s wartime memoir, Testament of Youth.